shanpenghui/ORB_SLAM3_Fixed/README.md

 If you can not launch roscore, you can solve by add hostname which is needed by roscore into the file /etc/hosts.

-If want to debug remote by clion, try:
+If want to debug remote by clion, try in docker after run with run_docker_gpu.sh shells:

 ```shell
 service ssh restart